A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Discussion

-Moving on to the climate data example, Figure \ref{fig:climateData} shows a concentrated cluster near $(0,0)$ and some dispersed points in the length-scale-signal-variance scatter plot which may indicate a strong stationarity in large parts of the input space.
+Moving on to the climate data example, Figure \ref{fig:climateData} shows a quite concentrated cluster near $(0,0)$ indicating weak non-stationarity.
 This concentration suggests that the statistical properties are consistent across this region, possibly reflecting a dominant pattern or behavior in the data.
-The presence of fewer dispersed points, forming another much less concentrated cluster, reveals some underlying non-stationarity.
-In the violin plot, we see a near-unimodal distribution in the signal variance with some weak non-stationarity in the length scale.
 The computational experiments (see Figures \ref{fig:3dXrayALLKernels}) reveal a trade-off between accuracy and compute time.
 One has to put much more effort --- number of hyperparameters and time --- into the computation for a relatively small gain in accuracy.
 Both the parametric non-stationary kernel and the deep kernel achieve higher accuracy than the stationary kernel but are costly.
 In time-sensitive situations, the stationary kernel is likely to be preferred in this situation; for best accuracy, the parametric non-stationary kernel or the deep kernel is the superior choice.
 Looking at the CRPS, the deep kernel has a slight edge in accurately estimating uncertainties over the parametric kernel; however, the parametric non-stationary kernel reaches the highest log marginal likelihood.
 For this dataset, we tested the BDGP without much success under our reasonable-effort constraint (see Figure \ref{fig:3dTempDGP}).